wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-qr-1.md

 Author: Willy Schaub
 Summary: Summarising the main points of YAML syntax, within the context of our generic blueprint-based pipelines.

-Quick Reference Posters help us foster collaboration, visualise and get across key points of specific topics.
+Quick Reference Posters help us foster collaboration, visualise and get across key points for specific topics.
 They also serve as handy cheat sheets!

 ---